 Browse to: http://az412849.vo.msecnd.net/downloads02/windowsazure-powershell.0.7.0.msi and follow the installation instructions to install Windows Azure PowerShell – October 2013.

-Update the course allfiles with the latest PowerShell scripts for this course.
-You can obtain the file called ServiceBusFunctions.zip on the MCT Download Center in the folder called “20487B – Part 1 – Trainer Files – Developing Windows Azure and Web Services”.
-Download the .zip file, extract the .ps1 file, and save it under D:\allfiles\tools\scripts with the name ServiceBusFunctions.ps1 – replacing the existing file.
+Open Visual Studio 2012, and then open the Extensions and Updates dialog from the Tools menu.
+Expand the Updates node, click Visual Studio Gallery, select the NuGet Package Manager extension, and then click Update.
+Follow the steps to update the extension, restart Visual Studio 2012, and then close it.

 Shut down the 20487B-SEA-DEV-A virtual machine.

 In Hyper-V Manager, under Virtual Machines, right-click the virtual machine and click Snapshot.